OpenStarbound/OpenStarbound/README.md

   * These scripts can modify, read, patch and create new assets!
 * Lua patch files now exist - **.patch.lua**
   * These can patch JSON assets, as well as images!
+### Commands
+**View OpenStarbound commands with `/help`!
+You can also view them [here](https://github.com/OpenStarbound/OpenStarbound/blob/main/assets/opensb/help.config.patch)**
+  * Changes to vanilla commands:
+    * `/settileprotection`
+      * You can now specify as many dungeon IDs as you want: `/settileprotection 69 420 false`
+      * You can now specify a range: /settileprotection 0..65535 true
 ### Bug Fixes
 * Invalid character inventories are updated when loading in, allowing players to swap inventory mods with pre-existing characters.
+* Fix vanilla world file size bloating issue.
+* Modifying a single status property no longer re-networks every status property on the entity (server and client must be running at least OpenStarbound 0.15)
 ### Misc
 * Player functions for saving/loading, modifying the humanoid identity, manipulating the inventory.
 [Documentation](https://github.com/OpenStarbound/OpenStarbound/blob/main/doc/lua/openstarbound.md)
 * Character swapping (rewrite from StarExtensions, currently command-only: `/swap name` case-insensitive, only substring required)